tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storagerp/SRP_JSON_List_Storage_Accounts_Subscription.md

 ---
 title: "JSON payloads for List Storage Accounts for Subscription (Azure Storage)"
+description: JSON request and response payloads for the List Storage Accounts for Subscription API.
 ---
 # JSON payloads for List Storage Accounts for Subscription